-Rën ([ɾɛn]) is a language spoken by the people of the same name.
 The lexeme Rën can refer to any being and is the only animate noun in the lexicon.
 The language is also unique in that it lacks referential pronouns, instead preferring to use morphological markers to label and refer back to persons in discourse.
-This has philosophical significance to the people, who believe that all beings in the universe are only individuals on an illusory level, and in truth are reflections of the same single divinity, known as Rën.
-As a result of this and its polysynthesis, the language ideally come across as highly deliberate and philosophical.
+To the speaker, all beings in the universe are only individuals on an illusory level, and in truth are reflections of the same single divinity, known as Rën.
+As a result of this and its polysynthesis, the language ideally comes across as highly deliberate and philosophical.

-Note that ‹h› has both a diacritic and a consonant glyph.
+- ‹h› has both a diacritic and a consonant glyph.
 The consonant is used in onset position, while the diacritic is used elsewhere.
-However, exceptions to this exist, such as for prefixes ending in a pharyngeal, ie the word ihaiacikëo would be written with ‹h› as a diacritic.

 There exists another character that is treated as a consonant glyph, which is a monogram of the word Rën: